Apply by December 1

 The Department of Biochemistry offers application fee waivers for U.S. Citizens, Permanent Residents, or DACA recipients with an Expected Family Contribution (EFC) less than or equal to 5500.
 To be considered for this waiver, please send proof of the FAFSA EFC score to bchmgrad@Colorado.edu before you submit your application.
 If there are questions about the fee waiver or process, please email the Graduate Program Manager at bchmgrad@Colorado.edu.

 Our admissions team will start reviewing completed applications December 2.
-Due to COVID-19, we will be inviting qualified applicants to interview via Zoom.
-These interviews and offers of admission will be processed from January 1 to March 15.
+The invitations to interview will be sent out in January and the invited applicants will interview in February.
 The phases of the application process are:

-- Invitation to interview: Qualified applicants will be invited to interview via Zoom.
-Due to COVID-19, our interviews may involve several Zoom sessions with faculty, the admissions team, and our graduate students.
+- Invitation to interview: Qualified applicants will be invited to interview.
+Our interviews may involve several sessions with faculty, the admissions team, and our graduate students.
 We will describe the interview process in the email invitation.

 - Offer of acceptance: Applicants that have successfully passed the interview process will receive a letter of acceptance.
 This letter of acceptance will be emailed through the application system and include funding details.